DriftKingTW/driftkingtw.github.io/source/_posts/en/2019/11/Using-Raspberry-Pi-to-Control-a-PWM-Fan-and-Monitor-its-Speed.md

 ---
-title: Using Raspberry Pi to Control a PWM Fan and Monitor its Speed
+title: Using Raspberry Pi to Control a PWM Fan and Monitor its Speed (Software PWM Control)
 tags:
   - RaspberryPi/樹莓派
   - DIY